A Prague Christmas

 OLD TOWN SQUARE (Staromestske Namesti)

 The Old Town Square Prague Christmas Market is the biggest and oldest.
 The square has the official Christmas tree, a range of art, craft and a wide selection of food/drink stalls (the food and drink available is covered in more detail in the next section).
 There’ll be a kiddies pony-ride area at the back of the Jan Hus monument and a viewing deck in the middle of the square so you can take some pictures etc. If you are coming here with kids then either keep close hold of them or agree a meeting point if you get separated.
+Opens the first Saturday before December 5th and closes January 6th.
 It’s a crush.
 Metro Staromestske Namesti is the closest stop.
 Check the Old Town Square Christmas Market Video

 Get details on hotels that overlook the Prague Old Town Christmas Market like The Old Town Square Hotel and Residence (5 star), Grand Hotel Praha (5 star) or the Hotel Lippert (4 star).